leviOnNet/MssqltipsAzurePipeline/README.md

 # MssqltipsPipeline
-Azure pipeline for microservices infrastructure using bicep
+Using GitHub Actions to develop a pipeline for a Bicep Application